Licensing your canoe

-It's not just narrowboats and barges that need a licence on our canals and rivers.
+It's not just narrowboats that need a licence on our canals and rivers.
 All portable, unpowered craft such as canoes, kayaks, dinghies, rowing boats, paddleboards and even light inflatable craft do too.

 Our 2,000 miles of canals and rivers need a lot of TLC to keep them in great shape for everyone to use and enjoy - no matter the size of craft.
 As well as maintaining things like canal walls or water flow, your licence fee goes towards making sure there are enough easy access points, ramps and slipways for example.

-If you live near one of our waterways and just want to explore close to home, here is a list of our fees and details on how to buy your licence though us.
+If you live near one of our waterways and just want to explore close to home, you can also buy a licence directly from us.

 Where can I find out more about paddling on canals and rivers?